mirjSolution/Pull-Request-Merge-Requests-and-Code-Review-in-Git-Projects/README.md

 ![Sample Pull 1](Images/pullrequest.png)

-Sample Image of our branches that is ahead of the master.
+Sample Image of branches that is ahead of the master.

 ![Sample Pull 2](Images/branchahead.png)